tommzn/hdb-docs/README.md

 # HomeDashboard Project Documentation
-For more details have a look at [Wiki](https://github.com/tommzn/hdb-docs/wiki).
+For more details have a look at the [Wiki](https://github.com/tommzn/hdb-docs/wiki).